Temmiiee/Minecraft-Item-Generator/README.md

 ## Features

 - Randomly generate Minecraft items
-- Filter items based on stackability, survival obtainability, and peaceful obtainability
+- Filter items if they are survival obtainable or not
 - Display item sprites using sprite sheets

 ## Installation